 - Help the IRC support refugee families in crisis with a donation: Donate now

-- Take action against the Trump Administration's proposed ban on refugees
+- Take action against the Trump Administration's ban on refugees

-- Find out other ways to help in one of 29 IRC offices across the U.S.: See where we work
+- Find out how to support one of 28 IRC refugee resettlement offices across the U.S.: See where we work

 newly arrived refugees who have been offered sanctuary by the United States to resettle in their new communities.